pedrormconde/Uncertainty_Calibration_Object_Detection/README.md

 ## Introduction

-This page presents the code for the uncertaintry calibration metrics proposed in the paper "A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection", submitted to the ICCV Workshop on Uncertainty Quantification for Computer Vision.
+This page presents the code for the uncertaintry calibration metrics proposed in the paper "A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection", submitted to the ICCV Workshop on Uncertainty Quantification for Computer Vision (2023).

 ## Instructions